FlatIO/api-client-python/docs/UserApi.md

 Get a public user profile

-Get a public profile of a Flat User.
+Get a profile of a Flat or Flat for Education User.

 ### Example